-LUXURY PRODUCTS AND SPECIAL INVESTMENTS
+LUXURY PRODUCTS AND SPECIAL INVEST-MENTS

-Beginning in 1958, and lasting for a decade, almost every populated Arctic area was the subject of a government-sponsored area economic survey.
-Researchers from various academic areas were engaged by the Department of Indian Affairs and Northern Development to conduct a literature review and field surveys covering development opportunities in the regions.
+Government initiative, planning, and seed money for the co-ops were not the only government contributions to economic development.
+Beginning in 1958, and lasting for a decade, almost every populated Arctic area was the subject of an "area economic survey."
+Scientists whom the Department of Indian Affairs and Northern Development had engaged to conduct a literature review and field surveys covering development opportunities in the regions, carried out the work.
 For most regions, these were the first comprehensive, published surveys of game resources and patterns of Inuit hunting.
-The area surveys added little to the existing knowledge of development opportunities, but governments tested programs at various times.
-Attempts were made to establish coast char fisheries in places known to support a traditional Inuit domestic fishery.
-The Sylvia Grinnel River near Igaluit, as one example, attracted commercial fishing from about 1947 to 1950, and then again from 1958 until 1966 when commerical fishing was banned on the river to protect the domestic fishery.43

-In a period when the government was losing faith in the land-based economy, the knowledge collected through these surveys was not put to great use.
-Instead, some well-known attributes of the region, and some new ones, were exploited at local levels.
+The area surveys added little to the existing knowledge of development opportunities, and in a period when the government was losing faith in the land-based economy, the knowledge collected through these surveys was not put to great use.
+Instead, some well-known attributes of Qikiqtaaluk and some new ones were exploited at local levels.
 Art and handicrafts were the most profitable of these, but adventure travel and the beginning of community-based tourism date to this period as well.
-Cape Dorset had a fishing camp for visitors for a time, and at Pangnirtung there were fishing camps and, after 1972, a national park near the Penny Ice Cap, where alpinists had been scaling cliffs and walking immense glaciers since the early 1950s.
-Although Auyuittug National Park, the Qikigtani Region's first national park, generated fewer than a dozen jobs in Pangnirtung, it helped cement the community's longstanding reputation as a place of outstanding natural beauty.44 While all these activities improved southern Canadians' awareness and positive image of the region, they did relatively little to cover the increased costs and expectations that Inuit encountered with settlement life.
+Cape Dorset had a fishing camp for visitors for a time, and at Pangnirtung there were fishing camps and, after 1972, a national park near the Penny Ice Cap, where alpinists had been scaling cliffs and walking immense glaciers since the early

+1950s.
+Although Auyuittuq National Park, Qikiqtaaluk's first, generated fewer than a dozen jobs in Pangnirtung, it helped cement the community's longstanding reputation as a place of outstanding natural beauty.
+While all these activities improved southern Canadians' awareness and positive image of Qikiqtaaluk, they did relatively little to cover the increased costs and expectations that Inuit encountered with settlement life.